dsalt/localefix/README.md

 for each architecture. *You're probably going to want both.* You can override this behaviour with `make SINGLEARCH=1`.

+If you want to run tests, `make run-tests`.

 ## Installation

 Depends on where you're installing.